c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 .         # Repeat the replacement
-n         # Jump to the next match n         # Skip this match and jump to the next one SHIFT+n   # Go back to the previous match
+n         # Jump to the next match n         # Skip this match and jump to the next one Shift+n   # Go back to the previous match
 .         # Repeat the replacement here
 ```